-You are taking care of a young woman who has come to the Emergency Department stating “my heart keeps beating real fast.”
-She tells you that it has been a very stressful day and that she is functioning on little or no sleep.
+You are taking care of a young woman who has come to the Emergency Department stating, “my heart keeps beating real fast.”
+She tells you that it has been a very stressful day, and that she is functioning on little or no sleep.
 Off and on all day her heart will race and then suddenly stop only to start up again an hour or so later.
-After going through this several times she got scared and her mother convinced her to come to the Emergency Department.
+After going through this several times, she got scared.
+Her mother convinced her to come to the Emergency Department.
 She is 24 years old.
 She has good color, her skin is warm and dry.
 She appears anxious.
 She admits to drinking “a lot of caffeine to help her stay awake.”
 Her BP is moderately elevated at 146/94 and her heart rate is 88, strong and regular.
 Her pulse ox is 98% of room air with respirations of 24.
 She has no significant past medical history except for normal childhood diseases.

 As you are speaking with her she suddenly gets a bit ashen and says “oh no, here we go again!”
 You check her pulse and it is rapid but suddenly slows down.
 You quickly place her on the monitor and you see the following rhythm.

 What is this rhythm?
-You not that it is a bit tachy and that the rhythm itself is regular except for the rather frequent premature beats.
-These beats occur early in relationship to the rhythm (premature), they are narrow (so they originate in the atrium), therefore they are PAC’s (Premature Atrial Contractions) These can be normally occurring benign events, can be caused by stress, fatigue and certainly by caffeine.
+You note that it is a bit tachycardic and that the rhythm itself is regular except for the rather frequent premature beats.
+These beats occur early in relationship to the rhythm (premature).
+They are narrow (so they originate in the atrium), therefore they are PAC’s (Premature Atrial Contractions).
+These can be normally occurring benign events, can be caused by stress, fatigue and certainly by caffeine.
 In the case of our patient, she has all three!

 As you are watching as the following occurs to her rhythm: